 Fostering the spirit of togetherness and ingenuity

-The agility, ingenuity and togetherness has been truly remarkable and it should serve as a reminder of just what is possible when are backs are against the wall.
-If these virtues are channelled back into driving business success in our post-Covid world, we can rest assured that our economy will return to the fast lane sooner than many doom-mongers will have us believe.
+The agility, ingenuity and togetherness has been truly remarkable and it should serve as a reminder of just what is possible when our backs are against the wall.
+If these virtues are channelled back into driving business success in our post-Covid world, we can rest assured that our economy will return to the fast lane sooner than many doom–mongers will have us believe.